 The best person to contact is the subject teacher who wrote the report.

-How does the Middle School report on the Approaches to Learning in the Year 8 Interim Report?
+How does the Middle School report on the Approaches to Learning skills in Semester Reports?

-The levels for each ATL are based on the skill development we would expect to see from a student by the end of Year 8 and, at this early stage, it is not uncommon to see many students performing the skill at the level of Learner.
+The levels for each ATL are based on the skill development we would expect to see from a students in Middle School, at this early stage, it is not uncommon to see many students performing the skill at the level of Learner.

 The Senior School reports your son’s progress with written reports twice a year in conjunction with student, parent, and teacher interviews.
 His report reflects development through all programmes at Scotch.
 As a school we strive to provide a differentiated programme, working with your son at his particular level of development.
 Information in this report is based on the expectations of the International Baccalaureate Middle Years Programme and the Western Australian Curriculum for students in Years 9 and 10.
 For Years 11 and 12, the written reports will reflect the IB Diploma Programme or the WACE Programme.